 Chris eventually discovered a rickety old dusty P-Bass in his grandmother's garage which only had 2 strings on it.
 Chris took it upon himself to clean it up real good so he could play it.
 Only problem was he didn't yet know how to fix a Bass so he just learned on those 2 rickety rusted strings.
 His parents eventually realized that music was his passion and got it completely fixed so he could finally learn how to play the full Bass.
 Eventually even that wasn't enough and Chris picked up Piano, Sax, Drums, Harmonica, and eventually found his true love.....The Guitar.
 His first guitar was a cherry red Squire with a celebrate diversity sticker on it and a rainbow strap.
 Yeah Chris likes color apparently.
 Now he was ready to go off and learn guitar.
 He spent days locked away in his room and after learning every BB King, Albert King, and Freddie King song note for note for 6 months he wrote his first album at the age of 15 "Shades of Blue''.
 Of course this was after he didn't get a Playstation for Christmas but instead got a four track mixer which he greatly appreciates.....NOW.
 Chris went on to win the Ann Arbor Talent Show performing 2 of his songs off of the SOB album "Unforgiven'' which he still plays to this day and "The Blues" which was inspired by BB King's "A Blues Boys Tune".
 He landed a gig with Ejuana "Fire" Taylor and went on the road with her and her band for a bit while honing his skills at the Tap Room jam session in Ypsilanti which is still running every Thursday to this day.
 Chris eventually hooked up with Thornetta Davis and was taken under her wing at the age of 18 and opened his eyes up to the rich Detroit Music scene as well as exposed him to countless Pro musicians. in 2003 Chris formed the, dare I say it one last time, "Chris Canas Hyper Dynamic Blues Revolution'' which was later shortened to "The Chris Canas Blues Revolution" which shortened again to "The C2BR" and finally, finally ended with the "Chris Canas Band".
 Chris has since released a total of 6 albums with his latest official album being "She's Breaking Me" reaching heights he never thought possible.

 He has graced the stage with many great performers such as: Joe Bonammassa, Johnny Bassett, Oscar Brown Jr, Ralphe Armstrong, Mike Wheeler, Toronzo Cannon, Thornetta Davis, Sweet Claudette, Kenny Neal, Laith Al-Saadi, Brett Lucas, Corky Siegal, Benny Turner, Chuck Bartels, Don Was, Willie The Pooch, Howard Glazer, Johnny Lawrence, Victor Wainwright, Alex Bugnon, Layla Hathaway, Eliza Neals, Bobby Murray, Candy Cane, The Delgado Brothers, Sharrie Williams, Larry McCray, Harmonicah Shah, and even the great Billy Davis performed and wrote an original song for his wedding day.
-Chris is currently finalizing his latest album "Would You Mind" and is set to unleash it sometime in 2019.
 Chris has written and arranged well over 150 Original songs and has reimagined a plethora of oldies but goodies.
-Right now, the Chris Canas Band consists of Chris Canas on Guitar and Vocals, Derek Washington on Bass, and Marc Anthony Guillory on Drums
+Right now, the Chris Canas Band consists of a powerful trio with Chris Canas on Guitar and Vocals, Derek Washington on Bass and vocals, and Marc Anthony Guillory on Drums.

 The Chris Canas Band can be seen blazing a trail in the Metro Detroit area and beyond.
 In 2007 the Chris Canas Band won their first Blues Competition when they competed in the West Michigan Blues Society's challenge.
 They also won the Kalamazoo Valley Blues Association challenge in 2010, the Detroit Blues Society challenge in 2012 as well as 2014.
 They reached the top of the mountain in 2020 at the IBC to become an elite Blues Challenge Finalist.
-Detroit’s Prince Of The Blues has put together a who’s who of veteran musicians over the years and has learned many many lessons the long hard way to help keep the blues alive and moving forward for all music lovers.
-The Chris Canas Band has a well blended set of classic covers and clever, roller coaster like originals that keep the audience captivated and coming back for more.
+Detroit’s Prince of The Blues has put together a who’s who of veteran musicians over the years and has learned many lessons the long hard way to help keep the blues alive and moving forward for all music lovers.
+The Chris Canas Band has a well-blended set of classic covers and clever, roller coaster like originals that keep the audience captivated and coming back for more.
 With their diverse mix of Blues, Funk, and Soul they are always well equipped to bring the party wherever they go and have the dance moves to boot.
 With heart-wrenching vocals, pulse pounding rhythms, and an electric energy that can be felt in the air, this band is unstoppable.
 Don't miss an opportunity to see the CCB "LIVE" and in the flesh.
 Do your Soul a favor and feed it some hot Bluesberry Pie with a side order of fresh cut Funk and a tall glass of Soul!
 The Chris Canas Band is available as an Acoustic Solo-Duo as well as a full band.
 The CCB is driven to pump new life into “The Blues” as well as embracing the rich traditional roots of the past.
-So with all that said we have one question for ya.